mpmath/mpmath/README.rst

 requesting new features, or suggesting improvements to the documentation.

-Mpmath includes a copy of Benjamin Peterson's six.py for Python 2/3 compatibility. six.py is provided under the MIT license (see the source file for details).

 For a detailed changelog, including individual contributions, see the CHANGES file.